icssrc/.github/profile/README.md

 # ICSSRC

-The International Cyber Security Strategic Response Center (**ICSSRC**) is a organization dedicated to cybersecurity the development of secure systems.
+The International Cyber Security Strategic Response Center (**ICSSRC**) is a global organization dedicated to cybersecurity and the development of secure systems.